 If there’s a last-minute issue, what is your contingency plan?

-As we all know how unpredictable 2020 was, we highly recommend double-checking what your photographer's stance is on changing the date, or in the event of an illness (especially if they need to self-isolate).
+As we all know how unpredictable 2020 was, we highly recommend double-checking what your photographer's stance is on changing the date, or in the event of an illness.
 A good photographer will have a back-up plan to make sure you are covered if they cannot attend.
 For example, they might have a photographer who is able to attend instead of them.

 How will I receive my images, and how many are included in your package?